FALCONRY AT LEEDS CASTLE

 Leeds Castle's Bird of Prey Centre houses birds from a variety of different species, from our smallest American Kestrel to our largest, a Russian Steppe Eagle.
 Every day (weather permitting) the birds are on public display on the weathering ground and in their aviaries.
 Each bird has an information sign showing their name, species, age, origin and what they like to eat.
 The Bird of Prey Centre is located behind the Maze.

 In adverse weather conditions some birds will not be on display.

-Free flying demonstrations take place in the Falconry Arena in front of the Maze.
-The demonstration lasts 30 minutes and features a range of birds including Hawks, Vulture, Falcon and Owls.
+Free flying displays take place in the Falconry Arena in front of the Maze.
+The displays last 30 to 40 minutes and features a range of birds including Hawks, Vultures, Falcons and Owls.

 April to September: 2pm daily

 October to March: 2pm at weekends and school holidays

 In adverse weather conditions the display may be shorter or cancelled.

 Getting married at Leeds Castle?
 Create that extra special experience by booking a private Falconry display or surprise your guests with ring delivery by an Owl for a truly unique addition to your wedding ceremony in the 16th Century Maiden’s Tower.